allenporter/home-assistant-model-context-protocol/README.md

 for the implementation of the Model Context Protocol Server that talks to this custom component.

+This integration is being ported to Home Assistant Core in https://github.com/home-assistant/core/pull/134122 so that a custom component will no longer be required.

 See [Model Context Protocol](https://modelcontextprotocol.io/) for overall context.